PIReTship/bookdata-tools/docs/implementation/layout.md

 # Code Layout

-The import code consists of Python, Rust, and some SQL code, wired together with DVC, with data in several directories to facilitate ease of discovery.
+The import code consists of Python and Rust, wired together with DVC, with data in several directories to facilitate ease of discovery.

 ## Python Scripts